Oil steadies as Cushing drawdown faces trade worries | MarketScreener

 The Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, will probably extend a deal to limit crude supply but are unlikely to deepen their cuts, Oman's energy minister said, as the United Arab Emirates said it was not worried about long-term growth in oil demand.

-OPEC+, which has since January cut output by 1.2 million barrels per day under a deal set to last until March 2020, will next meet in early December.
+OPEC+, which has since January cut output by 1.2 million bpd under a deal set to last until March 2020, will next meet in early December.

 Lukoil, Russia's second biggest oil producer, expects the global oil production cut deal to be extended, its chief said.